Crusader-Strike/v2raycollector2/README.md

 ### 4. Output

 The script will create a directory named `v2ray_configs` in the same directory where the script is located.
 Inside this directory, it will create a single file for each protocol (`vmess.txt`, `vless.txt`, etc.).
 Each file contains all of the collected configs for that protocol, joined together by newlines.
-A `subscription.txt` file will also be generated containing a Base64 encoded V2Ray subscription link of all working configs.
+A `subscription.txt` file will also be generated containing a Base64 encoded V2Ray subscription link of all collected configs.

 ## Automation with GitHub Actions

 This repository contains a GitHub Actions workflow to automatically run the script every hour and commit the updated configs.

 To use it, simply push the `.github/workflows/v2ray_collector.yml` file to your GitHub repository.
 The action will be enabled and will start running on the defined schedule.
 You can also trigger it manually from the "Actions" tab in your repository.

-### Xray Executable for Connectivity Testing

-The connectivity testing feature requires the `xray` executable to be available on the system where the script is run.

-*   **For GitHub Actions:** The workflow automatically downloads and sets up the `xray` executable.
-*   **For Local Execution:** You need to manually download the appropriate `xray` executable for your operating system from the [Xray-core releases page](https://github.com/XTLS/Xray-core/releases) and ensure it's in your system's PATH.